In this post, we will outline how to confidently put together a strategy and plan for your Pay-Per-Click (PPC) advertising.

 Retention – Additional work and bi-yearly check-ups

-Chapter 3: How to Set Goals to Measure the Success of Your PPC Campaign
+4. How to Set Goals to Measure the Success of Your PPC Campaigns

 Building on the dentist example we may have the following goals: